kstenerud/streamux/streamux-specification.md

 ### Negotiation Modes

 There are three modes of negotiation supported.
-An implementation is not required to support all of them.
+A protocol is not required to support all of them.
 Your protocol design will dictate which mode(s) work best for your needs.

 #### Simple Mode